Need for Speed: The 50 Fastest Guitarists of All Time

 GW exceeds the legal limit with this roundup of the 50 fastest masters of the fretboard.

 ALBUM: Johnny Winter And

 The best of Winter’s phenomenal playing is imbued with both fire and fluidity.
 Flurries of notes crawl all over the 12-bar grid at every conceivable angle, like a hoard of spiders fanning out in search of prey.
-In the whole vast river that is the blues, nothing quite possesses the eerie intensity of Johnny Winters’ best work.
+In the whole vast river that is the blues, nothing quite possesses the eerie intensity of Winter’s best work.

 You Might Also Like...

 11 hours 57 min ago